Code-Institute-Submissions/nellymaw-P4-codeInstitute_JulyResub/README.md

 - Edit / delete comments
 - Direct message
-- Account profile with bio amd user history of posts
+- Account profile with bio and user history of posts
 - Reply to comments

 [Table of Contents](#home)